 We were living in a slum apartment [in the Lawndale district of Chicago's Westside ghetto] ...
 We were paying $94 [equal to $675/month in 2014] for four rundown, shabby rooms, and we would go out on our open housing marches on Gage Park and other places and we discovered that whites with five sanitary, nice, new rooms, apartments with five rooms, were paying only $78 a month [equal to $570].
 We were paying 20 percent tax. — Martin Luther King.

-In some areas, landlords and tenement investors who refused to maintain their buildings were given special tax breaks allowing them to lower their property's assessed value as it deteriorated over time.
+In some areas, landlords and tenement investors who refused to maintain their buildings were allowed to lower their property's assessed value as it deteriorated over time.
 So not only did they avoid the cost of repairs, but their taxes steadily declined year after year.
-(Of course, the rents they charged stayed the same or rose.)
+(Of course, the rents they charged stayed the same or rose higher.)

 Banks & insurance companies.
 The few banks and insurance companies that served inner-city, nonwhite communities had captive customer-bases.
 With limited options, Blacks, Latinos, and Asians seeking mortgages to buy ghetto homes or borrow to build a business were forced to accept substandard loans with excessive interest rates, onerous fees, and harsh penalties.
 Whites who had access to competitive housing and banking markets paid lower interest and smaller fees.
 The same high-price low-quality pattern held true for ghetto insurance policies.
 These discriminatory practices were known as "redlining" and they were highly profitable.
 Particularly when banks could later force foreclosure and acquire years of equity for pennies on the dollar from owners struggling to meet high interest payments.